rpvos/rpvos/README.md

 ## I'm a student in technical informatics!

 -  I’m currently working on a [my own website][website]!
--  I’m currently learning the Russian alfabet
+-  I’m currently working on Leetcode problems
--  2021 Goals: Speak Russian
+-  2023 Goals: Graduate
 -  Fun fact: I love to play chess